-In the NFAC 40x80 test section, true hover (wind off) is impossible at full scale.
-The effects of tunnel walls cannot be completely avoided.
-Furthermore, the rotor's induced velocity continues around the tunnel circuit without completely dissipating, so the test conditions are actually lowspeed vertical climb.
+In the NFAC 40x80 test section, true hover (wind off) is impossible for large rotors because the effects of the tunnel walls cannot be avoided.
+Furthermore, the rotor's induced velocity continues around the tunnel circuit without completely dissipating, so the test conditions are actually low-speed vertical climb.
 The PTR/JVX test attempted to mitigate this effect by opening the overhead doors, with mixed results as will be shown.

 In the wind tunnel, the rotor is trimmed to $M{tip}$ not rpm, so the actual tip speed varies with wind tunnel temperature.
 Following standard NFAC practice, the TTR/699 rotor was trimmed to zero flapping for all performance data points.
-However, zero flapping was not as precisely achieved during the PTR/JVX test.
+However, zero flapping was not as precisely achieved during the JVX test.

 Figure 9 plots figure of merit for the TTR/699 thrust sweeps in Table 5 at nominal hover $M{tip}$ =0.684.
 Runs 59, 78, and 100 are excluded because they produced limited data or were not rigorously trimmed to constant tip speed.
 Figure 10 plots airspeed for the same data points as Fig. 9.
 The airspeed trends are slightly more evident when plotted against physical thrust, as in Fig. 10.
-PTR/JVX data for the 40x80 test are also included; those data were taken at $M{tip}$ =0.709 and are the same as plotted in Figs. 6 and 7.
+JVX data for the 40x80 test are also included; those data were taken at $M{tip}$ =0.709 and are the same as plotted in Figs. 6 and 7.
 Both figure of merit and airspeed show a strong dependency on wind-tunnel configuration.
-(Data at airplane-mode tip speed are given in a later section.)
-Separation of figure of merit into distinct bands, generally correlated with airspeed, is evident.
+Data at airplane-mode tip speed are given in a later section.
+Separation of figure of merit into distinct bands, generally correlated with airspeed, is evident in Figs. 9 and 10.